 How to Put Leadership Theory Into Practice

-To be an effective leader—a person who is capable of adapting and putting any leadership theory to practice—you must be willing to put in the work.
+To be an effective leader -a person who is capable of adapting and putting any leadership theory to practice-you must be willing to put in the work.
 The first step is learning the skills that are necessary to carry out these actions.
 Leaders must then practice, revisit, and improve upon these skills daily.
 It’s also helpful to have a mentor that can guide you through the process and be honest with you when you’re falling short.

 Learn the Skills

 In order to learn how to effectively communicate with people who each have a unique communication style, leaders must have strong written and verbal communication skills.
-Leaders must be active listeners that are available and ready to handle any issue that arises within the organization, whether it’s with a peer, manager, or subordinate.
+A great leader must be active listeners that are available and ready to handle any issue that arises within the organization, whether it’s with a peer, manager, or subordinate.
 This means excellent leaders have both emotional intelligence and mental stamina to keep up with such demands.

 Advanced Critical Thinking and Problem-solving

-Given that the leaders of an organization are responsible for tending to the most complex problem within a workforce, effective leaders must have the ability to think critically and deeply about the issues that are brought to their attention.
+Given that the leaders of an organization are responsible for tending to the most complex problem within a workforce, an effective leader must have the ability to think critically and deeply about the issues that are brought to their attention.
 In order to lead effectively, business managers and executives must maintain emotional control, be quick on their feet, and jump to offering unique and innovative solutions, while also encouraging others to think outside the box.
 Excellent leaders act out of genuine curiosity and have strong cognitive flexibility.
 They are conscientious about their mistakes, openly learn from their failures, and have a strong moral compass.

 Effective leaders can motivate large groups of people to understand the common goals of an enterprise and subsequently act on that understanding by working hard to produce successful outcomes.
 Good leaders are persuasive and make people want to perform well because they set attainable goals, offer incentives, provide gratitude, and are empathetic to individual needs within a company.

-The most successful leaders intimately understand both their strengths and their weaknesses.
-Furthermore, once a leader has identified a weakness, they are quick and happy to partner with other individuals who either have the ability to take on those tasks, or—if delegating is not an option—are able to help them be successful.
+The most successful leader intimately understands both their strengths and their weaknesses.
+Furthermore, once a leader has identified a weakness, they are quick and happy to partner with other individuals who either have the ability to take on those tasks, or-if delegating is not an option-are able to help them be successful.
 Delegating means letting go and trusting the hard-working staff around you to share the load.
 However, when delegating, leaders must set precise expectations and assist staff in prioritizing tasks in order to maintain fluidity in organizational operations.
 This includes identifying and assessing measurable outcomes, and constantly evaluating employee performance, formally or informally.

 Work with a Mentor